Podocarpus totara: Taxonomy

+Podocarpus totara var. waihoensis, also known as the Westland tōtara, is a variety found in the West Coast Region of the South Island, approximately south from the Waiho River.
+The variety is not recognised by some authors, and it may potentially be a hybrid of Podocarpus totara and Podocarpus acutifolius.

+Etymology

+Its Māori name comes from the Proto-Polynesian word *tootara (related to the word tara lit. 'thorn') which when passed down to descendant languages refer to spiny creatures, especially the porcupinefish (Diodon hystrix) due to its spiky leaves.
+The species epithet totara comes from the Māori language name.
+The spelling "totara" without the tohutō is also common in English.

+Distribution and habitat

+Podocarpus totara is found in both the North Island and the South Island, growing in both lowland, montane and lower subalpine habitats, at elevations of up to 600 m It is rarely found on Stewart Island / Rakiura.
+Tōtara is commonly found in lowland areas where the soil is fertile and well drained.

+Tōtara is often found regenerating on farmland, as it is not eaten by livestock.
+Tōtara is so commonly found on Northland farms that some farmers consider the tree to be a weed.

 Related trees

 In a classic example of Antarctic flora species-pair the tōtara is very closely related to Podocarpus nubigenus from South America, to the extent that if planted together, they are very difficult to distinguish.
 The best distinction is the grey-green tone of the leaves, compared to the slightly brighter green of P. nubigenus.

 Cultivation

 Tōtara grows easily from fresh seed and cuttings.
 It has been planted in the United Kingdom as far north as Inverewe, Scotland.

 Several cultivars for garden use have been introduced.
 These include 'Albany Gold' and 'Aurea', both have yellow 'gold' foliage that darkens in winter; 'Pendula', which has a weeping growth habit that is especially pronounced in young plants; 'Silver Falls', also pendulous but with cream-edged foliage; and 'Matapouri Blue', which has a conical form and glaucous foliage.